When you work in a service profession, you are called to do much more than the duties outlined in your job description.

 I would like to think that those two insurance representatives left that family a little better off that day.
 It was a little over three weeks later when the group was brought together again, this time in a church to say a final farewell and to begin the process of honoring a promise made many years before.
 The daughter, upon greeting the two men, gave them both a big hug and she whispered in the ear of the manager, “Thank you for giving us the best three weeks I could have asked for.
 I believe that you were heaven sent.”

-Over the last forty years, I have come to the conclusion that we are all heaven sent.
+Over the last forty plus years, I have come to the conclusion that much of our actions are heaven sent.
 If you happen to be in the life insurance business, you must learn to deal with all manner of death.
 It is much easier on everyone, when the loved ones can envision an angelic departure.
 Thankfully, most will fall in that category but when death occur in a violent manner, under questionable causes, or at the hands of another; we must be God’s emissary bringing peace and some financial comfort.

 If this is my last post, I want all to know there was only one purpose for all that I have written; to have made a positive difference in the lives of others.

-Anthony “Tony” Boquet, Author of “The Bloodline of Wisdom, The Awakening of a Modern Solutionary”
+Anthony “Tony” Boquet, Certified Professional Business Coach, A Solutionary, Author of “The Bloodline of Wisdom, The Awakening of a Modern Solutionary” and The Passion, Death, and Resurrection of Jesus Christ, A Devotional Timeline”